OntologyS/ontological-ai-safety/README.md

 📁 Repository Contents
 File	Description
-VACUUM_MANIFESTO.md	The complete philosophical and technical manifesto.
-FORMALIZATION.md	Mathematical framework and logical proofs.
-CRITIQUE.md	Why current AI safety approaches fail.
-ROADMAP.md	Development plan and strategic future directions. ai_keeper_demo.py	A working Python simulation of structural safety.
-PATENT_NON_ASSERTION.md	Legal pledge to keep the architectural method free.
-CONTACT.md	How to connect and collaborate.
+VACUUM_MANIFESTO.md	The complete philosophical and technical manifesto AXIOMS.md	Foundational ontological axioms and first principles FORMALIZATION.md	Mathematical framework and logical proofs CRITIQUE.md	Why current AI safety approaches fail ROADMAP.md	Development plan and strategic future directions ai_keeper_demo.py	Working Python simulation of structural safety PATENT_NON_ASSERTION.md	Legal pledge to keep the architectural method free CONTACT.md	How to connect and collaborate
-LICENSE	CC0 1.0 Universal - Public Domain Dedication.
+LICENSE	CC0 1.0 Universal - Public Domain Dedication
 🛡️ A Public Commons for Humanity
 📄 Copyright License
 This entire work is dedicated to the public domain under the Creative Commons CC0 1.0 Universal license.
 You are free to copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.